 80 | Originator (always an 'A') |

-Foreign Military Sales (FMS) surcharges consist of Administrative, Contract Administrative Services (CAS), Logistics Support Charge (LSC) and Accessorials, such as packing, crating, handling, and transportation (PCH&T).
+Foreign Military Sales (FMS) surcharges consist of Administrative, Contract Administration Services (CAS), Logistics Support Charge (LSC) and Accessorials, such as packing, crating, handling, and transportation (PCH&T).
 The Surcharge Matrix in the DoD Financial Management Regulation (FMR), Volume 15 Chapter 8 contains a list of Delivery Source Codes (DSCs) and whether surcharges apply.

 A7.C2.12.1.
 Administrative Surcharge.
 The administrative surcharge is applied by the USG to recover costs for administering the FMS program.
 Refer to the following for additional information: Arms Export Control Act (AECA); DoD FMR, Volume 15, Chapter 7; and SAMM Section C9.4.7.